 How we think about ourselves has a major effect on how we see the world.
 Identifying thoughts and bringing them into the open, can change the way we feel and resolve issues including:

-Our CBT Therapist can help you recognise and challenge thinking patterns that are holding you back.
+CBT can help you recognise and challenge thinking patterns that are holding you back.

-To find out more about cognitive behavioural therapy
+To find out more about our Cognitive Behavioural Therapy (CBT) contact us

 I started having panic attacks when I was a teenager.
 I had no idea what was happening to me, I thought I was going crazy and felt so alone.
 I didn’t talk to anyone about it but luckily, after about 3 months, they stopped.
 I felt pretty anxious for a while, on edge waiting for them to come back, but eventually the fear faded and I got caught up in teenage things.